 You probably know where I’m going with this.
 Losing weight only requires some basic math skills.
 To lose fat, it really does not matter what you eat, but how much you eat.
-This doesn’t mean that I’d recommend eating burgers and fries every day because I believe micronutrients play a critical role in the success of body re-composition and improving overall health.
+This doesn’t mean that I’d condone eating a Standard American Diet – calorie-dense and nutrient-poor food and beverage choices – every day because micronutrients play a critical role in the success of body re-composition and improving overall health.
 But, if you’re looking to lose fat and bring your body fat percentage down, it really comes down to regulating the amount of energy you are supplying to your body and the amount you are expending if you are without medical, hormonal, and gut issues.

 In the end, it’s not the carbs, fat, or protein that is making you fat; it is overeating that is the culprit.
 It isn’t the slow metabolism that many claim they have either – note that a small percentage of the population really is affected by a dysfunctional thyroid, which impacts metabolism, but most of us are in the clear.